krzemienski/awesome-video/README.md

 *Android and fireTV tools, sdks, and examples.*
 [back to top](#readme)

-* [google/ExoPlayer](https://github.com/google/ExoPlayer)  - ExoPlayer is an application level media player for Android.
+* [androidx/media](https://github.com/androidx/media) - Collection of Android libraries implementing video playback and editing, media sessions and more.
+Formerly known as [google/ExoPlayer](https://github.com/google/ExoPlayer).
 * [mkaflowski/HybridMediaPlayer](https://github.com/mkaflowski/HybridMediaPlayer)  - Android music and video player.
 Uses ExoPlayer 2 and MediaPlayer for lower APIs and makes using ExoMediaPlayer easier.
 If you need advanced options such as handling Chromecast it is delivered by Ex...
 * [videolan/vlc-android](https://code.videolan.org/videolan/vlc-android)  - VLC for Android, Android TV and ChromeOS.